 Warm-up with hot chocolate at these places with great hot chocolate in Greenville.

-Family Fun Gym at Acrosmith Gymnastics is offered Mondays, Wednesdays, and Thursdays at 10:00 am and 11:15 am, and Fridays at 10:00 am.
-The 10 am time slot is for kids walking through six years old and the 11:15 am time slot is for kids up to age 12.
+Family Fun Gym at Acrosmith Gymnastics is offered Mondays-Thursdays at 9:00 am and 10:15 am, and Fridays at 10:15 am.
+The 9 am time slot is for kids walking through six years old and the 10:15 am time slot is for kids up to age 12.
 It is an open gym with parent participation, remaining within the arm’s reach of the child.
 Kids get to bounce around on trampolines, try the balance beams, and test their ninja skills on the obstacle course.

-Due to COVID-19, you must pre-register and pay at the time of registration.
-There will be no walk-in availability.
+You must pre-register.
 Registration closes at the start of Tot Time.
-The cost is $6 per session, and sessions are limited to 20 children – winter schedule available online.
+The cost is $6 per session, and sessions are limited to 50 children – winter schedule available online.

-Take children ages 6 and under to DEFY, a trampoline park, for the KidsJump hour every Monday-Friday from 9 – 10 am.
-It’s $10/child and parents/caregiver jump for free.
+Take children ages 6 and under to DEFY, a trampoline park, for the KidsJump hour every Monday-Friday from 9 – noon.
+It’s $15.99/child and parents/caregiver jump for free.

 If you buy a membership pass to Big Air, it works out to be inexpensive fun.
 They offer open jump as well as Toddler Time, Homeschool Jump, and Cosmic Nights!
 That coupon book we mentioned earlier can really save you a good bit at Big Air too.